shbz80/minimal-tool-chain/README.md

 Run the generated jar file by:
 * `java -jar Product.jar`

+Some cool features:
+1. Any positive integers in the sentence will be translated into Piglatin words.

 # Notes

 This repository in a fork of minimal-tool-chain which can be found in https://github.com/gorelhedin/minimal-tool-chain